jankat11/remwaste-case-cankat/README.md

 ## Improvements I Could Have Made If I Had More Time:

 - To work more thoroughly on the **skeleton** and make its colors and animations fully consistent with the theme.
+- Better image optimization and fast loading with **caching** mechanisms.
 - Working on overall better **UI/UX**.
-- Better image optimization and fast loading with caching mechanisms.
 - Using the new React 19 features.
 - **Selenium tests**
 - **Unit tests**
-- Splitting some JavaScript files with dense code blocks into **smaller components**.
+- Splitting some JavaScript files into **smaller components**.